Kevmister331/Magic-Ace-Poker/README.md

   automatically save all the player names and corresponding balances.
 - You can reload the state of my application by clicking "Load Game", and all the players and corresponding balances will reappear inside the JList.

+# Phase 4 Task 2
+Fri Nov 25 16:15:06 PST 2022
+Added Dylan to the game with a starting balance of 500!
+Fri Nov 25 16:15:10 PST 2022
+Added Eric to the game with a starting balance of 500!
+Fri Nov 25 16:15:18 PST 2022
+Added Seungjin to the game with a starting balance of 1000!
+Fri Nov 25 16:15:22 PST 2022
+Removed Eric from the game!
+Fri Nov 25 16:15:30 PST 2022
+Added Ronald to the game with a starting balance of 750!
+Fri Nov 25 16:15:34 PST 2022
+Removed Seungjin from the game!

+# Phase 4 Task 3
+The design structure of my project was relatively straightforward, as the Poker Game was organized into two primary classes: Game and Player, where a game consisted of a list of players.

+If I had extra time to work on my project, these are the refactoring changes I would implement to improve the cohesion and coupling of my design:

+- I noticed that my AddPlayer and RemovePlayer method in the PokerGameGui class have a similar design, where I could cut out redundancy by utilizing abstraction.
+- If I were to add additional functionality to the pot (such as resetting it), I would create a new Pot class instead of having it inside the Game class.